CiscoDevNet/stealthwatch-data-exporter/README.md

 The `bin/generate-certs-and-keystore` script accomplishes steps 1-5.
 All created certs appear in the `./certs` directory.

+    $ bin/generate-certs-and-keystore flow-collector-ip-or-hostname

 Import `certs/data-exporter-certificate-authority.crt` into the Flow Collector via the `Configuration -> Certificate Authority Certificates` menu.

+The script generates these files:

+  * `data-exporter-certificate-authority.key` – the certificate authority key

+  * `data-exporter-certificate-authority.crt` – the certificate authority certificate
+    imported into Stealthwatch.

+  * `data-exporter.key` – the key of the data exporter application

+  * `data-exporter.csr` – the certificate signing request used to ask the certificate authority for a certificate

+  * `data-exporter.crt` – the data exporter certificate signed by the certificate authority

+  * `data-exporter.pkcs12` – the data exporter’s key and certificate stored in pkcs12 format

+  * `{flow-collector-alias}.crt` – the flow collector's certificate

+  * `data-exporter-truststore.pkcs12` – the trust store holding the flow collector’s certificate.

+The `data-exporter.pkcs12` and `data-exporter-truststore.pkcs12` are used by log-flows to setup the secure web socket connection.

 Running the application
 -----------------------